byandell/byandell.github.io/_posts/2026-02-27-Streaming-Data-to-Sovereignty.md

 Water is the staff of life.
 Water travels through mountains via streams and rivers, cleaning itself and the land, or maybe picking up contaminants along the way.
-These noxious objects dirty the water and threaten the health of their ecosystem, including the people (plants, animals, climate, rocks and humans)who live there.
+These noxious objects dirty the water and threaten the health of their ecosystem, including the people (plants, animals, climate, rocks and humans) who live there.
+How are water and data connected to sovereignty?

 Communities have the right to monitor water flowing through their lands.
 They can learn from data collected by carefully placed (cloud-ready) sensors coupled with AI-driven analyses and visualization about water flow and contamination.